-Felicia recommends you also ask lots of questions about the company’s fee system and policies.
-This way, you won’t get slapped with sky-high charges when the company promised an inexpensive travel fee upfront.
+Felicia recommends you also ask lots of questions about the company’s pricing and policies.
+This way, you won’t get slapped with sky-high charges when the company promised an inexpensive, upfront travel fee.

 “A lot of times they’ll give you a price based on the hourly rate and the trip charge, and you think that’s a good price because it’s pretty cheap or reasonable.
 But, guess what?
 They hit you at the end when you’re coming back,” Felicia explains.

-Exorbitant fees can also sneak in when movers charge fuel or hourly trip fees in areas with horrible traffic...meaning you’ll pay for the time it takes them to drive in rush-hour traffic.
+Master Your Move Tip: High fees can also sneak in when movers charge fuel or hourly trip fees in areas with bad traffic...meaning you’ll pay for the time it takes them to drive in rush-hour.

-In your quote, (which you need to get in writing) there should be a clear breakdown of the services you’re getting and the cost for each one.
+In your moving estimate or quote, (which you need to get in writing) there should be a very clear itemized breakdown of the services you’re getting and their respective costs.

 And, don't balk if you're curious or unsure of what a service is or what it includes.
 Simply ask!
 As you shop around for moving quotes, a representative for the moving company should be able to easily give you definitions of each service if it doesn't sound familiar.